-This is an application for the renewal of an aquaculture licence for the cultivation of oysters (C. gigas) using bags and trestles at Site T01/054B on the foreshore at Carlingford Lough, Co.
+This is an application for an aquaculture licence for the cultivation of oysters (C, gigas) using bags and trestles at Site T01/119A on the foreshore at Carlingford Lough, Co.
 Louth.
-The area of foreshore at Site T01/054B is 5.00Ha.
+The area of foreshore at Site T01/119A is 3.434Ha

-Site T01/054B is located within the Carlingford designated Shellfish Growing Waters Area.
+Site T01/119A is located within the Carlingford designated Shellfish Growing Waters Area.